okirch/fdepoc/README.md

 leave that in cleartext in the boot loader configuration (for grub, this would be the grub.cfg file on the EFI System Partition).

-In order to install such as "firstboot password", use the ``dormat``
+In order to install such as "firstboot password", use the following
 command:

-	# fdectl enable-doormat
+	# fdectl add-secondary-password

-This will ask for the recovery password, and create an additional slot in the LUKS header that is protected by a additional, insecure password, and will configure the bootloader to use that to unlock the system partition on next boot.
+This will ask for the recovery password, and create an additional slot in the LUKS header that is protected by an additional, randomly generated password, and will configure the bootloader to use that to unlock the system partition on next boot.

 If you do not want to be prompted for the recovery password, you can also use either the ``--keyfile`` or the ``--password`` option to